brenoslivio/SegmentationCellCycles/README.md

 To evaluate the segmentations methods it will be created segmentations masks by hand using [labelme](https://github.com/wkentaro/labelme), a tool for Image Polygonal Annotation with Python.
 The masks are found [here](https://github.com/brenoslivio/SegmentationCellCycles/tree/main/Data/TrueMask).

+The masks are created ONLY for the nuclei closer to the center.
+There are images with nuclei near the image border, but it would turn the project too demanding to deal with all the nuclei in the image.

 The segmentations created by hand will be compared to the region-based and clustering methods, calculating the Intersection over Union (IoU) score, the Jaccard Index.

 ![IoU](https://raw.githubusercontent.com/brenoslivio/SegmentationCellCycles/main/Images/iou_examples.png)